nw2190/CppGPs/README.md

 ### Comparison with GPyTorch Implementation

 The CppGP results can also be compared with two GPyTorch implementations of Gaussian processes: the standard GP model as well as a structured kernel interpolation (SKI) implementation.
-These results can be computed using the `Comparison_with_GPyTorch.py` script and can be plotted using the `Plot_Comparisons.py` script after setting the `USE_GPyTorch` to `True`.
+These results can be computed using the `Comparison_with_GPyTorch.py` script and can be plotted using the `Plot_Comparisons.py` script after setting the `USE_GPyTorch` variable to `True`.